rachar78/slate/source/index.html.md

 }

 {
-status: “Fail,User does not have previlege to download firmware” statuscode:500
+status:"Fail,User does not have previlege to download firmware" statuscode:500
 }